 On the third side of the swivel, you want to attach some line that’ll lead to your flasher.
-I normally use heavier fluorocarbon or monofilament for this and have the length around 3 feet.
+I normally use heavier fluorocarbon or monofilament for this and have a length of around 3 feet.
 You can then attach your favorite flasher.

 You can then attach your leader to the other end of the flasher.
 You’ll want to use as light of line as you can get away with and the length should be somewhere around 24 inches.
 You can then attach your favorite spinner.

 All you have to do now is experiment with how much weight you need and how fast you should be going.
 I like to keep my speed constant and then the only thing I have to worry about is how much line to let out and how much weight to put on.